lanl/singularity-eos/doc/sphinx/src/models.rst

 decade respectively compared to the finer region.

-The temperature grid has two regions, a more finely spaced region at low temperatures and a more finely spaced region at high temperatures.
+The temperature grid has two regions, a more finely spaced region at low temperatures and a less finely spaced region at high temperatures.
 The regions are spearated by a temperature ``TSplitPoint``.
-The default is :math:`10^4`.
+The default is :math:`10^4` Kelvin.
 The energy grid follows the temperature grid, with the energy split point corresponding to the temperature split point.
 The coarser high-temperature temperature and energy grids are coarsened by a factor of ``TCoarseFactor`` and ``sieCoarseFactor`` respectively.

 Thus the input block for piecewise grid might look like this:

 .. code-block::

-  # defaults are true
+  # Below, all right-hand-sides are set to their default values.
   piecewiseRho = true
   piecewiseT = true
   piecewiseSie = true

-  # the fine resolution for rho
+  # the fine resolution for rho.
   numrho/decade = 350
   # width of the fine region for rho
   rhoFineDiameterDecades = 1.5